REFILE-S.Korea cbank chief: policy to remain accommodative for now, may need adjusting

 (Refiles to fix spelling in headline)

-SEOUL, June 12 South Korea's central bank chief said on Monday that monetary policy needs to stay accommodative to support the economy, but adjustments should be reviewed if growth remains strong.
+SEOUL, June 12 (Reuters) - South Korea's central bank chief said on Monday that monetary policy needs to stay accommodative to support the economy, but adjustments should be reviewed if growth remains strong.

 In a speech prepared for the Bank of Korea's 67th anniversary, Governor Lee Ju-yeol said uncertainties remain high and inflationary pressure isn't strong, which merits the bank to maintain its current record-low interest rate of 1.25 percent for the time being.